-The members of the PGA Tour, Champions Tour and LPGA as well as a variety of mini-tours are professional golfers, making their living by playing the game competitively.
-The members and apprentices of the PGA of America are the people who run the golf industry on a day-to-day basis by using their expertise in the game to operate golf facilities, teach and in general, be an the experts in the game and business of golf.
+The members of the PGA Tour, Champions Tour and Ladies PGA, as well as a variety of mini-tours, are professional golfers, making their living by playing the game competitively.
+The members and apprentices of the PGA of America are the people who run the golf industry on a day-to-day basis by using their expertise in the game to operate golf facilities, teach and in general, be the experts in the game and business of golf.

 Founded in 1916, the PGA of America has grown into the world's largest working sports organization with more than 28,000 members and apprentices.
 Today, from its national office in Palm Beach Gardens, Florida, and from 41 affiliated Section Offices throughout the United States, the PGA of America directs extensive programs that impact every aspect of the game.
 The PGA of America also hosts several annual events including the Ryder Cup,

 Within the next six years, apprentices must complete three levels of the PGA of America's Professional Golf Management Program.
-The PGA/PGM is comprised of self study courses and seminars.
+The PGA/PGM is comprised of self-study courses and seminars.
 It is designed to increase their knowledge of golf related subjects as they strive to enhance their interpersonal, managerial and communication skills.
-At the completion of each level of the PGA/PGM, each apprentice must pass a Level Checkpoint where they are graded on the knowledge they acquired during that.
+At the completion of each level of the PGA/PGM, each apprentice must pass a Level Checkpoint where they are graded on the knowledge they acquired during that level.
 Once this is completed, the apprentice becomes a Class A PGA Professional.